josephwehby/InvestmentTracker/notes.md

 - [x] make portfolio endpoint private until logged in
 - [ ] if refresh token is expired then send user back to login screen
 - [x] automatically go to portfolio if refresh token valid
-- [ ] need to make other components use the useAxios function instead of apiClient
+- [x] need to make other components use the useAxios function instead of apiClient
 - [x] add logout support
+- [ ] integrate live stock quote api
+- [x] make positions table sortable

 ## Backend
 - [x] create access and refresh token when either access token is expired and refresh is not